artefactual/atom-docs/user-manual/administer/settings.rst

    on the order of the in the `ASCII`_ character encoding scheme.
 This can result in seemingly wrong orders when sorting by identifier- for example, 1-1 will be followed by 1-10 instead of 1-2.
-The solution is to use **leading zeroes** when forumulating identifiers that you wish to sort in a human- readable order, e.g. 1-01, 1-02, etc.
+The solution is to use **leading zeroes** when formulating identifiers that you wish to sort in a human- readable order, e.g. 1-01, 1-02, etc.

 .. _fullwidth-treeview-settings: